biostunt/0day/README.md

 # 0day

-This repository was created special for storage laba and works from institute
+This repository was created as a storage for laboratory works from institute

-If you find Errors in projects or in structure - contact developers
+If you`ll find some flaws or mistakes in projects or in structure of repository - contact developers